- Dr Meryl Kenny

 Guidance and Feedback Hours

-Meryl Kenny is Lecturer in Gender and Politics at the University of Edinburgh, and Deputy Director of Learning and Teaching for the School of Social and Political Science.
+Meryl Kenny is Senior Lecturer in Gender and Politics at the University of Edinburgh, and Deputy Director of Learning and Teaching for the School of Social and Political Science.
 She joined the subject area of Politics and International Relations in August 2015, having held previous positions at the University of Leicester and the University of New South Wales (Sydney, Australia).